Tinkerforge/doc/de/source/Low_Level_Protocols/TCPIP.rst

   0000   32 13 78 d8 0e 20 08 00 11 ff 3c 00 21 ff        2.x.. ....<.!.

 As callbacks are spontaneously triggered you can receive their response packet at any time.
-For example between sending a request packet and reveicing the corrsponding response packet.
+For example between sending a request packet and receiving the corresponding response packet.

 .. note::
  Using callbacks for recurring events is *always* preferred compared to using getters.
-It will use less USB bandwidth and the latency will be a lot better, since there is no roundtrip time.
+It will use less USB bandwidth and the latency will be a lot better, since there is no round-trip time.

 .. _llproto_tcpip_api: